SWEET CHESTNUT

 24th Sept 2011, Ranby, Chesterfield Canal.
 Photo: © RWD

-It is impossible to pick one up without having at least a few spines painfully piercing the skin no matter how gingerly you try to pick it up!
+It is impossible to pick one up off the ground without having at least a few spines painfully piercing the skin no matter how gingerly you try to pick it up!
 An extremely effective deterrent against any bird or mammal who may so dare to try and get at the sweet chestnut within.

 24th Sept 2011, Ranby, Chesterfield Canal.
 Photo: © RWD